Sir George Osborn, 4th Baronet: Later career

 On 30 November 1780, Osborn was elected to Parliament in a by-election, this time to the Horsham constituency in Sussex.
 Osborn was promoted to lieutenant general in 1787.
 On 1 September 1795, Prince Frederick, Duke of York and Albany wrote a report to King George III after inspecting military units in the Northern District.
 The report stated that Osborn commanded the 3rd Dragoon Guards, the 8th Foot, and the Durham militia at Whitburn.
 The 8th Foot was praised as the best line regiment in the district though its officers were not in regulation uniforms.
 Only 100 troopers of the 3rd Dragoon Guards were present since two squadrons had been sent to the continent.
 The Durham militia were well-drilled but their uniforms and equipment were in bad condition.

 He was made Colonel of the 40th Regiment of Foot from 1786 to his death.

 He died on 29 June 1818.
-He had married twice; firstly Elizabeth, the daughter and coheiress of John Bannister, with whom he had a son and secondly Lady Heneage Finch, the daughter of Daniel, 7th Earl of Winchilsea.
+He had married twice; firstly in April 1771 to Elizabeth, the daughter and coheiress of John Bannister, with whom he had a son John and secondly in August 1788 to Lady Heneage Finch, the daughter of Daniel, 8th Earl of Winchilsea, no issue.
+Lady Heneage was recorded among the ladies who carried Queen Charlotte's trains at the 1761 coronation.
 He was succeeded by his son John.